nnande/ftl-serializer/README.md

     $ gem install ftl-serializer

-Then in an initializer you just need to point to the path(s) where you're FTL serializers live.
+Then in an initializer you just need to point to the path(s) where your serializers live.

 ```ruby
 # app/initializers/ftl.rb